Skip to main content

 To enhance your learning, you’ll hear first-hand experiences and viewpoints from service users and carers, who are part of the Public Partnership Group.
 Our teaching staff rank in the top three in England for the proportion who hold doctorates, who have higher degrees, and hold teaching qualifications (HESA 2022), so you can be sure you’re learning from the best, too.

-What’s more, in 2024, the University’s new Daphne Steele Building will open on the site of the National Health Innovation campus, which will allow our Mental Health Nursing students to benefit from specialist, clinical teaching facilities and world-leading research facilities.
+The University’s new Daphne Steele Building is now open on the site of the National Health Innovation campus, enabling our Mental Health Nursing students to benefit from specialist, clinical teaching facilities and world-leading research facilities.

 Students studying this course may be eligible to receive a non-repayable grant of at least £5,000 each year.
 Further information is available on the NHS Learning Support Fund website.